tshepang/blog/content/Iron Man.md

 -   He also survives way too much physical pounding

-You'll wish the filmmakers would invest as much in plausibility and common sense as in the gorgeous suit on display here.
+You'll wish the filmmakers would invest as much in plausibility and common sense as in the gorgeous suits on display here.

 ---